NIPs nostr improvement proposals

 NIP-17 - Private Direct Messages

-Private Direct Messages draft optional This NIP defines an encrypted direct messaging scheme using NIP-44 encryption and NIP-59 seals and gift wraps.
-Direct Message Kind Kind 14 is a chat message. p tags identify one or more receivers of the message. { "id": "", "pubkey": "", "created_at": "", "kind": 14, "tags": [ ["p", "", ""], ["p", "", ""], ["e", "", ""] // if this is a reply ["subject", ""], // rest of tags... ], "content": "", } .content MUST be plain text.
+Private Direct Messages draft optional relay This NIP defines an encrypted chat scheme which uses NIP-44 encryption and NIP-59 seals and gift wraps.
+Any event sent to an encrypted chat MUST NOT be signed, and MUST be encrypted as described in NIP-59 and illustrated below.
+Omitting signatures makes messages deniable in case they are accidentally or maliciously leaked, while still allowing the recipient to authenticate them.
+By convention, kind 14 direct messages, kind 15 file messages, and kind 7 reactions may be sent to an encrypted chat.
+Kind Definitions Chat Message Kind 14 is a chat message. p tags identify one or more receivers of the message. { "id": "", "pubkey": "", "created_at": "", "kind": 14, "tags": [ ["p", "", ""], ["p", "", ""], ["e", "", ""] // if this is a reply ["subject", ""], // rest of tags... ], "content": "", } .content MUST be plain text.
 Fields id and created_at are required.
-An e tag denotes the direct parent message this post is replying to. q tags MAY be used when citing events in the .content with NIP-21. ["q", " or ", "", ""] Kind 14s MUST never be signed.
-If it is signed, the message might leak to relays and become fully public.
-File Message Kind { "id": "", "pubkey": "", "created_at": "", "kind": 15, "tags": [ ["p", "", ""], ["p", "", ""], ["e", "", "", "reply"], // if this is a reply ["subject",...
+An e tag denotes the direct parent message this post is...

 NIP-04 - Encrypted Direct Message

-Warning unrecommended: deprecated in favor of NIP-17 Encrypted Direct Message final unrecommended optional A special event with kind 4, meaning "encrypted direct message".
+Warning unrecommended: deprecated in favor of NIP-17 Encrypted Direct Message final unrecommended optional relay A special event with kind 4, meaning "encrypted direct message".
 It is supposed to have the following attributes: content MUST be equal to the base64-encoded, aes-256-cbc encrypted string of anything a user wants to write, encrypted using a shared cipher generated by combining the recipient's public-key with the sender's private-key; this appended by the base64-encoded initialization vector as if it was a querystring parameter named "iv".
 The format is the following: "content": "?iv=". tags MUST contain an entry identifying the receiver of the message (such that relays may naturally forward this event to them), in the form ["p", ""]. tags MAY contain an entry identifying the previous message in a conversation or a message we are explicitly replying to (such that contextual, more organized conversations may happen), in the form ["e", ""].
-Note: By default in the libsecp256k1 ECDH ...
+Note: By default in the libsecp256k1...

 NIP-51 - Lists